Heavy rain hit DC area Wednesday night, with Debby to bring more this week

-The D.C. region prepares for heavy rains and storms on Wednesday as Tropical Storm Debby pushes its way north after smacking the Gulf Coast.
+Parts of the D.C. region received heavy rain and storms Wednesday as Tropical Storm Debby pushes its way north after smacking the Gulf Coast.
 Here’s what you need to know.

-Currently, Tropical Storm Debby is meandering off the coast of the Carolinas as it moves up north.
-7News First Senior Meteorologist Brian van de Graaff told WTOP that a cold front moving through the region first will bring in cooler temperatures and heavy storms on Wednesday before the remnants of Debby move in by the end of the week.
+Meanwhile, Tropical Storm Debby was meandering off the coast of the Carolinas as it moves north.
+7News First Alert Senior Meteorologist Brian van de Graaff told WTOP that a cold front moving through the region brought cooler temperatures and heavy storms Wednesday before the remnants of Debby move in by the end of the week.

 “We are watching for the potential for some very intense rainfall,” he said.

-Van de Graaff said their guidance projects 2 to 4 inches of rain for the D.C. region.
-The National Weather Service has also issued a flood watch for southeastern Virginia through Friday evening.
+The First Alert Weather Center projects 2 to 4 inches of rain for the D.C. region from Debby.
+The National Weather Service also issued a flood watch for southeastern Virginia through Friday evening.

 Looking ahead, “The good news is, coming over a 48-hour period would mean lesser chances for flooding, but … flooding can’t be ruled out.
 The National Weather Service may have to put some advisories out for that heading into your Friday,” van de Graaff said.